Manny Pacquiao: Personal life

 Pacquiao was officially enrolled for two semesters at Notre Dame of Dadiangas University (NDDU) in the Academic Year 2007-2008 under the bachelor's degree of business administration major in marketing management program, however, Pacquiao was not able to finish the program and NDDU did not grant him a college degree.

 From June 8 to 17, 2016, Pacquiao underwent another 9-day Executive Coaching Program crash course conducted by the Development Academy of the Philippines, the Ateneo School of Government, the Asian Institute of Management, and the Philippine Public Safety College after he won a senate seat in 2016.

 On December 11, 2019, Pacquiao controversially graduated from the University of Makati with a bachelor's degree in political science; majoring in local government administration through the Expanded Tertiary Education Equivalency and Accreditation Program (ETEEAP) of the Philippine Councilors League-Legislative Academy (PCCLA) which allows qualified Filipinos to complete a collegiate-level education via informal education system.
 Pacquiao reportedly completed the degree in one year, contrary to earlier reports of three months.

 Raised Catholic, Pacquiao is currently practicing and preaching Evangelical Protestantism.
 Pacquiao said he once had a dream where he saw a pair of angels and heard the voice of God—this dream convinced him to become a devout believer.

 Pacquiao enlisted as a military reservist and was promoted with the rank of colonel in the Reserve Force of the Philippine Army.
 Prior to being promoted to full colonel after finishing his General Staff Course (GSC) schooling, he held the rank of lieutenant colonel for being a member of the Philippine Congress as per the AFP's regulations for reservist officers.
 He first entered the army's reserve force on April 27, 2006, as a sergeant.
 Later, he rose to Technical Sergeant on December 1 of the same year.
 On October 7, 2007, he became a Master Sergeant, the highest rank for enlisted personnel.
 On May 4, 2009, he was given the special rank of Senior Master Sergeant and was also designated as the Command Sergeant Major of the 15th Ready Reserve Division.

 In 2022, Pacquiao graduated from Philippine Christian University, with a master's degree in management, majoring in public administration.
+Pacquiao's cousin is Rene Pacquiao, a 6'5 center from Bukidnon.
+Rene became a teammate of Pacquiao in the Mahindra Floodbusters.